geeknozy/Arch-Linux-Installation-Guide/README.md

 ```
 passwd username
 ```
-> NOTE: here username can be your choice
+> NOTE: here username is the user name which you have given above while creating user

 #### Step 26: Add User for sudoers file. <br />
 ```